ncsa/hydro_documentation/docs/source/index.rst

 **Logging In**
 --------------

-Connect to Blue Waters via the external login hosts at `bw.ncsa.illinois.edu <http://bw.ncsa.illinois.edu/>`__ using ssh with your NCSA DUO passcode or push response from your smartphone (see instructions below)
+Connect to Hydro via the login hosts at `hydro.ncsa.illinois.edu <http://bw.ncsa.illinois.edu/>`__ using ssh with your NCSA DUO passcode or push response from your smartphone (see instructions below)